-RECREATION/CONSERVATION: Recognizes limited use of land for recreational purposes (i.e. docks where otherwise permitted by applicable laws and regulations), but otherwise envisions long-term preservation of the land without commercial activity or subdivision, with minimal impact on the view corridor.
-This land use pertains to both marsh and ocean front areas (RCI and RC2).
+RECREATION/CONSERVATION: Recognizes limited use of land, marshes, and creeks for recreational purposes, but otherwise envisions long-term preservation of the land without commercial activity or subdivision, with minimal impact on the view corridor.
+This land use pertains to both marsh and ocean front areas (RCI and RC2) as well as Town parks dedicated for recreation.